-If you want to display an ordered item, use lists.
+If you want to display an ordered item, use the appropriate list formatting rather than manually typing it yourself.
 Screen reader programs can announce the beginning and end of a list that is styled in this way.
 Some will also announce the number of items in the list.

 Another important thing to think about is tables and how you use them.

 Please don’t use tables to display lists.
 Remember that it may make the document look pretty, but it won’t behave as expected when someone is using a screen reader.
 Tables should only be used to display tabular information.
 This goes for using tables to layout a document.
 A screen reader will read out the tables of the cell in order from top left to right and then downwards, regardless of how you want the document to be read.

 Be careful using tables to show text, make sure that all the text which should be read together is in one cell.

 Do it like this